Michigan Porch

 Last reviewed

-Use this carefully: Closures here are a June 2026 snapshot and change constantly — always re-check the DNR closures page, the Pictured Rocks conditions page, and the Ottawa National Forest Black River page right before you drive.
+Use this carefully: Closures here are a July 2026 snapshot and change constantly — always re-check the Agate Falls and DNR closures pages, the Pictured Rocks conditions page, and the Ottawa National Forest Black River page right before you drive.
 Pure Michigan and UP Travel are trip-planning sources only; rely on the DNR, NPS, and Forest Service for closures, access, fees, and safety.

-Get a short note when Michigan outdoor rules, seasons, or plain-English guides are worth revisiting.
+Get a short note when Michigan outdoor rules, seasons, or guides are worth revisiting.

 The signup form will load here when this section comes into view.
 If it does not appear, email hello@michiganporch.com and ask to join the Michigan Porch list.